MicrosoftDocs/bot-docs/articles/what-is-new-archive.md

 - [Channel Testing](https://github.com/Microsoft/BotFramework-Emulator/releases) | [docs](bot-service-debug-inspection-middleware.md):

-Introduced at Microsoft Build 2019, the Bot Inspector is a new feature in the Bot Framework Emulator which lets you debug and test bots on channels like Microsoft Teams, Slack, Cortana, and more.
+Introduced at Microsoft Build 2019, the Bot Inspector is a new feature in the Bot Framework Emulator which lets you debug and test bots on channels like Microsoft Teams, Slack, and more.
 As you use the bot on specific channels, messages will be mirrored to the Bot Framework Emulator where you can inspect the message data that the bot received.
 Additionally, a snapshot of the bot memory state for any given turn between the channel and the bot is rendered as well.

 ### Web Chat
 - Based on enterprise customers asks, we've added a [web chat sample](https://github.com/microsoft/BotFramework-WebChat/tree/master/samples/19.a.single-sign-on-for-enterprise-apps#single-sign-on-demo-for-enterprise-apps-using-oauth) that shows how to authorize a user to access resources on an enterprise app with a bot.
 Two types of resources are used to demonstrate the interoperability of OAuth with Microsoft Graph and GitHub API.